Mccranky83/imgbrd-grabber-docs/docs/docs/install/macos.md

 5. Eject and remove the `.dmg` file
 5. Launch Grabber via Launchpad

+!!! warning

-⚠️ Grabber is not a verified Apple application, so you might get a "the developer cannot be verified" error.
+    Grabber is not a verified Apple application, so you might get a "the developer cannot be verified" error.
 In that case, you should open Finder, go to your `Applications` directory, then right click `Grabber.app` then choose "Open".
 Then, you'll be able to choose "Open" to start Grabber anyway.
 You only need to do this once.
 More information [here](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).